11 Classic Facts About Wishbone

 According to an “interview” Soccer gave to Boys’ Life magazine, he was chosen out of a pool of about 100 dogs for his personality—and his impressive tricks.
 During the 1994 casting call, Soccer did a backflip that bowled over the producers.
 Admittedly, he had a great teacher.
 Soccer’s owner, Jackie Kaplan, was a seasoned dog trainer who also coached the Dobermans that chase Arnold Schwarzenegger in True Lies.

-Similarly, one of director Joss Whedon’s favorite actresses got her start on Wishbone.
-Amy Acker (of Angel and Dollhouse fame) showed up in the book fantasy sequences of three different episodes.
+Similarly, Joss Whedon regular Amy Acker—of Angel and Dollhouse fame—showed up in the book fantasy sequences of three different episodes of Wishbone.
 This gave her famous literary roles such as Catherine Morland from Northanger Abbey, Priscilla Mullins from The Courtship of Miles Standish, and even Venus from The Aeneid.
-Here’s her turn as that Roman goddess.
+Watch above to see her turn as that Roman goddess.

 Duffield received tons of letters from young children, parents, and teachers while Wishbone was on the air.
 But the series hit another, unexpected audience.
 “We were tickled that so many college students liked the show,” he said.
 “Some would write us thank you notes for helping them pass freshman lit class.”

 You’ve probably caught comedian Mo Rocca on I Love the ‘80s, The Daily Show, or CBS Sunday Morning.
 Back in 1995, though, he was just another writer for Wishbone.
-As Rocca recalled in his 2016 commencement speech at Sarah Lawrence College, “Writing on that show meant taking some of the greatest stories ever told—the books I was supposed to read in college but hadn’t and which I’m sure you have—and retelling each in a half-hour for kids, with a dog in the lead role … It was storytelling boot camp.”
+As Rocca recalled in his 2016 commencement speech at Sarah Lawrence College (which you can watch above), “Writing on that show meant taking some of the greatest stories ever told—the books I was supposed to read in college but hadn’t and which I’m sure you have—and retelling each in a half-hour for kids, with a dog in the lead role … It was storytelling boot camp.”

 Wishbone was mostly an episodic kind of dog, but he did manage to score one feature-length film.
 Wishbone’s Dog Days of the West premiered on Showtime in the spring of 1998.
 It was based on the O. Henry short story collection Heart of the West, and it went directly to video soon after its television debut.